Swipe to see connections

 Adams is not a dues-paying Zero Bond member, but that doesn’t seem to be a problem.
 He’s been regularly spotted there throughout the first two years of his administration.
 In July 2022, as Adams was angling for Madison Square Garden to host the 2024 Democratic National Convention, the mayor threw a cocktail party at Zero Bond for the selection committee, according to records obtained by Hell Gate.
 Former Knicks players attended (“John Starks is confirmed, Allan Houston is TBD,” one MSG employee wrote in a party-planning email chain) and the City’s official tourism bureau picked up the $6,098 tab.
 It didn’t work; the committee chose Chicago.

-As Hell Gate reported last year, during the first two weeks of his mayoralty, Adams issued a veto—the first in eight years—that directly benefited property owners like Sartiano.
+As Hell Gate reported in 2022, during the first two weeks of his mayoralty, Adams issued a veto—the first in eight years—that directly benefited property owners like Sartiano.
 Adams’s veto struck down a law that would have forced owners of downtown artist lofts who are not artists to pay a fee into a downtown artist fund.
 Months after the veto, Sartiano and his wife purchased one of those artist lofts for $3.45 million, and thanks to Adams’s action, avoided hundreds of thousands of dollars in fees and fines.
 Adams has denied ever speaking to Sartiano about the law.
 Sartiano’s representative has not responded to our requests for comment.

 Around this same time in 2022, Adams decided he would appoint Sartiano to a seat on the board of directors of the Metropolitan Museum of Art.
 This raised eyebrows, because usually these mayoral appointments go to upper-crust muckety mucks, or people with actual experience in dealing with art.
 How did Mayor Adams come to his decision?

 To learn more about the appointment specifically, and the relationship between Adams and Sartiano generally, Hell Gate filed a Freedom of Information Request for records of communication between the two, from January of 2022 through September of that same year.
 More than a year later, the Adams administration still hadn’t released them, so we sued.
-Last month, City Hall released a seemingly incomplete series of records that includes Sartiano submitting his resume to the Mayor’s Office for consideration for the Met board appointment.
+In late 2023, City Hall released a seemingly incomplete series of records that includes Sartiano submitting his resume to the Mayor’s Office for consideration for the Met board appointment.

 “To whom it may concernRecipient Name,” the resume begins.
 “I am writing to express my interest in becoming Mayor Eric Adam’s [sic] appointee to the board of the Metropolitan Museum of Art.”